 I’ll admit it, I’m not a particularly tall guy.
 Because I’m average height, 5’9″, I can fit into most kayaks and most sit-inside kayak cockpits.
 I never considered how tough finding the right kayak could be for a tall person.
 So I did some online research to find out what size kayaks people need for their particular height.

 However, as it turns out, there’s a lot more to fitting a kayak for your height than I imagined.
+The good news is that most kayak brands offer kayaks that are suitable for taller paddlers.

 Kayaks for Tall People